aemiralfath/IH-Userland-Onboard/README.md

   "deleted_at" timestamptz
 );

-CREATE TABLE "password" (
+CREATE TABLE IF NOT EXISTS "password" (
   "id" BIGSERIAL PRIMARY KEY,
   "user_id" BIGINT,
   "password" TEXT NOT NULL,
   "created_at" timestamptz NOT NULL DEFAULT (now())
 );

-CREATE TABLE "profile" (
+CREATE TABLE IF NOT EXISTS "profile" (
   "id" BIGSERIAL PRIMARY KEY,
   "user_id" BIGINT,
   "fullname" VARCHAR(128) NOT NULL,